 This video offers a look at the Kaplan approach to learning.

-The second obstacle of using a learning center is that you take your child to the location.
+The second obstacle to using a learning center is that you take your child to the location.
 Unlike the private tutor who comes to you, you have to visit the learning center.

 A Third Option